-Unfortunately, their article’s approach on how to make that inner change happen is overly-analytical, slow, and short on practical implementation.
-The authors recommend that leaders should develop ‘profile awareness’ and ‘state awareness’ and then offer four ways in which this can become part of organisational change.
-But to me their recommendations do not join up, and there is too much focus on analysis, not enough on getting to the results you want instead.
+Unfortunately, I find the McKinsey approach how to make the inner change happen overly-analytical, slow, and short on practical implementation.
+The authors recommend developing ‘profile awareness’ and ‘state awareness’ and offer four ways this can then become part of organisational change.
+But their recommendations do not join up.
+There is too much focus on analysis and not enough on getting to results.

-For anyone interested in more detail, I have provided a more extensive review below.
+If you are interested in more detail, I have provided a short and a more extensive review below.

-But if you want the short version, it seems to me that the authors have done what good consultants do, which is find a way to map and analyse what is going on.
+The authors have done what good consultants tend to do, which is find a way to map and analyse what is going on.
 The extent of their vision, however, is then to recommend that leaders learn to think like them.
 They come up short on taking the next step, which is how to put that thinking into action.

 The Churning’s approach is much more practical and results-oriented.
 The material covered in the McKinsey Quarterly article (‘profile awareness’ and ‘state awareness’) is covered in Chapters 1 and 2 of The Churning, where the approach is more about helping leaders to make their own sense of the situation rather than telling them what to think.